 Vaccines are available for the H3N8 and H3N2 strains of canine flu.
 Veterinarians can provide additional information about these vaccines and administer them to pets if necessary.

 It is important to note that pet owners can take preventative measures to limit the risk of the H3N8 and H3N2 viruses from affecting their pet.
 Colostrum-LD® from Sovereign Laboratories helps humans and pets alike.
 Bovine colostrum is considered “universal” for all mammals, and it is beneficial for humans as well as their mammalian companions.

-Veterinarians who already use Colostrum-LD® in their practice recommend a ½ teaspoon of Colostrum-LD® powder twice daily mixed with water for optimal results in pets.
-Colostrum-LD® generally is easy for pets to ingest, and unlike other medications, there is no bad aftertaste associated with this colostrum for pets.
-Because colostrum tastes similar to milk, pets actually enjoy it.
+Some veterinarians who already use Colostrum-LD® in their practice recommend a ½ teaspoon of Colostrum-LD® powder twice daily mixed with water for optimal results in pets.
+Colostrum-LD® is generally easy for pets to ingest, and unlike other products, there is no bad aftertaste associated with this colostrum for pets.
+In fact, because colostrum tastes similar to milk, pets actually enjoy it.

-For additional protection, pet owners can include Viralox® health spray in their pets’ daily health regimen.
-Viralox® contains lactoferrin and a rich combination of colostrum polypeptides (CPs) also referred to as proline-rich polypeptides (PRPs), which is clinically proven to help the immune system eliminate viral infections.
+For additional support, pet owners can include Viralox® health spray in their pets’ daily health regimen.
+Viralox® contains lactoferrin and a rich combination of colostrum polypeptides (CPs) also referred to as proline-rich polypeptides, which has been shown to help the immune system handle viral infections.

-Be proactive to help pets combat canine flu and other canine and feline infections.
+Be proactive with your pets.
+Help them combat canine flu and other common canine and feline infections.
 By protecting your dogs, cats, and other mammalian pets against viral infection, you’ll encourage better overall health and reduce costly vet visits.